terascope/teraslice/docs/packages/data-mate/functions.md

 **Type:** `FIELD_TRANSFORM`

-> Returns the ip as an integer or a big int
+> Returns the IP as an integer or a big int

 #### Accepts